-- 1. The wearer should locate strong anchorage points on the yacht capable of accepting the hook provided on the safety harness.
-Life lines (guard rails) are not adequate. - 2.
-The safety harness and tether should be kept clean, dry and free from oil or grease.
+- The wearer should locate strong anchorage points on the yacht capable of 1. accepting the hook provided on the safety harness.
+Lifelines (guard rails) are not adequate. - The safety harness and tether should be kept clean, dry and free from oil or grease.
 Wash in clean fresh water after use. - 3.
-The safety harness and tether should be frequently inspected for signs of deterioration. - 4.
-The safety harness and tether should be replaced when they have been subjected to a severe load.
+The safety harness and tether should be frequently inspected for signs of deterioration. - The safety harness and tether should be replaced when they have been subjected to a severe load.
 Stress flags recommended. - 5.
-When it is intended to wear a safety harness and tether in conjunction with a lifejacket, users are advised to try them on together to ensure that one does not interfere with the function of the other and in particular, that in use, the tether is not likely to foul the lifejacket or restrict its inflation.
+When it is intended to wear a safety harness and tether in conjunction with a lifejacket, users are advised to try them on together to ensure that one does not interfere with the function of the other and in particular, that in use, the tether is not likely to foul the lifejacket or restrict its inflation. - Instructions for adjusting and wearing the harness should be supplied when necessary.
+These instructions should include an appropriate phrase such as: ADJUST TO FIT THE WEARER AS TIGHTLY AS POSSIBLE. - 7.
+The person in charge is reminded that the wearing of harnesses is a matter of crew training.